LeonNilsSch/Github-Config-Guide/README.md

 	code switch_to_work.sh

-Füge folgenden Code hinzu und füge in den Klammern deine Daten hinzu:
+Edit these scripts by opening them in a code editor of your choice:

 	git config —global user.name “Your Work Name“ git config —global user.email “Your Work Email“

-Save und schliesse die File und mach das selbe mit der Private Config:
+Save and close the file and do the same with the Private Config:

 	code switch_to_work.sh
 	git config —global user.name “Your Private Name“ git config —global user.email “Your Private Email“

-Nun muss man die scripts executable machen damit man sie run kann:
+Now you have to make the scripts executable so that you can run them:

 	chmod +x switch_to_work.sh
 	chmod +x switch_to_private.sh

-Damit wäre das Script komplett konfiguriert und wenn man nun zwischen den configs switchen möchtest run:
+Now the script is completely configured and if you want to switch between the configs run:

 	./switch-to-work.sh
 	./switch-to-work.sh

-__Optional__ kann man noch einen Alias erstellen, QUALITY OF LIFE change:
+__Optional__: you can create an alias, QUALITY OF LIFE change:

 Here's how you can do it: